jameskip/take-home/README.md

 ###### Guidelines

-- [x]  Build a single page appUse react and redux
+- [x] Build a single page app
+- [x] Use react and redux
 - [x] Use Shipwell API to validate address input
 - [x] Use Google Maps for drawing markers and routes on the map
 - [x] Create a repository on GitHub and share the link with us. (if the repo is private share with 'nfortenberry')

 ###### Bonus